 - The heads are seawater fed and NOT like household toilets on land

 - Put NOTHING in the head that you have not SWALLOWED at some time in the recent past

 - Toilet paper, wet wipes, and other man-made items go IN THE BIN under the sink (or in a ziplock and then in the bin)

 - To flush: press foot pedal while pumping the handle, then empty bowl by pumping WITHOUT foot pedal

 - Your goal is to flush and empty the bowl but also then to clear out the entire exit pipe (approx 15 pumps after bowl is clear)

 - Toilet paper, botty wipes, Chlorox wipes and bog brush are provided for your comfort and cleanliness (but don’t dispose of them in the head)

 Electricity.
 When in a marina and we are plugged into shore power you can do as you like with regards to electrical usage: Air conditioning, ice machine, the works.
-But when we are sailing or at anchor, we are dependent on engine or generator power via a bank of batteries.
-We therefore try to limit the use of power as much as possible.
+But when we are sailing or at anchor, we are dependent on solar, engine and generator power via a bank of batteries.
+We therefore try to be cognizant of power use as much as possible.
 No microwave, no ice machine, no AC, and efficient, infrequent opening of the fridge and freezer (which are both major power users).